diatum-org/pageview/README.md

 # pageview
-Quick hack to get view counter inn ghost blog
+Quick hack to get view counter in ghost blog